jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ![](images/codegen-workflow.svg)

 ::: notes

+That's a multi-step process.
+Here's a rough pipeline of how we do that:

+We start with the Vector Design tree, which is passed through this pipeline of functions, each of which transforms the tree into something closer to the final result that we want.

 In each step here, we decorate the nodes with more info, sometimes change their shapes, sometimes merge it with others, and things like that.